Thanksgiving Salad

 Butternut Squash in Salad

-The butternut squash is cooked until quite tender and even browned in spots, which gives it that lovely caramelized flavor.
+The butternut squash is roasted until quite tender and even browned in spots, which gives it that lovely caramelized flavor.
 It should cool to room temp before you combine it with the other ingredients, and then it has a nice little chew to it.

 If you have leftover cooked butternut squash from a previous meal, this is a great way to use it up.
 Just skip the squash roasting instructions below and use what you have — obviously, make sure the seasonings on the squash feel compatible with the other flavors in the salad.